Quantifying subspace entanglement with geometric measures: Introduction

 Significant progress has been made in the quest to certify the presence of entanglement within a subspace.
-One approach involves deriving lower bounds on the subspace's entanglement mathematically and then investigating under which conditions these bounds produce a positive value.
-This line of research has a rich history \cite{cavalcanti2006connecting,ou2007bounds,niset2007tight,song2007bounds,xiang2008bound,akhtarshenas2011concurrence,ma2012improved}, with origins in \cite{linden2006entanglement}.
-An alternative strategy involves bounding the minimum entanglement using semi-definite programming techniques, such as the PPT relaxation \cite{demianowicz2019entanglement,zhang2020numerical} and symmetric extension \cite{doherty2004complete}.
-However, the former approach may require complex or counterintuitive mathematical proofs and may not be broadly applicable.
-The latter is limited by a lack of scalability in its algorithm, which can reduce its efficiency in practical applications.
-Furthermore, it is incapable of handling bound entanglement \cite{horodecki1998mixed} and highly entangled subspace \cite{cubitt2008dimension}.
+One approach involves deriving \textit{lower} bounds on the subspace's entanglement mathematically and then investigating under which conditions these bounds produce a positive value.
+This line of research has a rich history \cite{cavalcanti2006connecting,ou2007bounds,niset2007tight,song2007bounds,xiang2008bound,akhtarshenas2011concurrence,ma2012improved}, with origins in Ref.~\cite{linden2006entanglement}.
+An alternative strategy involves bounding the minimum entanglement using semi-definite programming (SDP), such as the positive partial transpose (PPT) relaxation \cite{demianowicz2019entanglement,zhang2020numerical} and symmetric extension \cite{doherty2004complete}.
+However, the former mathematical approach may require complex or counterintuitive proofs and may not be broadly applicable.
+The latter is limited by its computational complexity and is incapable of handling certain scenarios, such as bound entanglement \cite{horodecki1998mixed} and high-dimensional entanglement \cite{cubitt2008dimension}.
 Recently, a new method was introduced that employs a hierarchy of linear systems \cite{johnston2022complete}.
-While this technique outperforms many of its predecessors, there remains room for improvement in its efficiency.
-Additionally, it cannot provide desired entangled state from the subspace.
+Although this technique can certify high-dimensional entanglement within the given subspace, there remains room for improvement in its computational efficiency.
+Additionally, it cannot provide any desired entangled state.

-In this work, we present an intuitive, yet nontrivial approach for certifying the \textit{minimal rank} of a quantum subspace.
-This approach serves as a universal method, proving effective not only in bipartite subspaces but also in multipartite contexts.
-It is particularly useful in validating highly entangled subspaces in bipartite systems, determining the border rank of multipartite states, and identifying genuinely or completely entangled subspaces.
+In this work, entanglement dimensionality of a given subspace is characterized by a quantity called \textit{minimal rank}.
+In the bipartite settings, it is defined as the minimum Schmidt rank of quantum states within the given subspace.
+And we generalize this definition to the multipartite scenario by replacing Schmidt rank with border rank, based on the consideration mentioned earlier.
+Here, we also present an intuitive, yet nontrivial approach to determine the minimal rank of a given subspace.